jquense/yup/README.md

 ## TypeScript integration

-Yup schema produce, static TypeScript interfaces.
+Yup schema produce static TypeScript interfaces.
 Use `InferType` to extract that interface:

 ```ts
 import * as yup from 'yup';